XchixoGhostHatkX/XchixoGhostHatkX/README.md

 - **Time Management:** Effective time management skills, with the ability to prioritize tasks and meet deadlines.

 ---
 ## 🗣️ Recommendations

 > "Irmiya is a highly skilled and dedicated professional.
 His expertise in cybersecurity and web development is exceptional.
-He consistently delivers high-quality work and is a valuable asset to any team." - **Mr. James Danjuma, Developer  @Crypt Income **
+He consistently delivers high-quality work and is a valuable asset to any team." - **John Doe, CTO at ExampleTech**

 > "I had the pleasure of working with Irmiya on a web development project.
 His technical skills and attention to detail were outstanding.
-He is a reliable and proactive team player." - **ThankGod Malgwi, Data Scientist **
+He is a reliable and proactive team player." - **Jane Smith, Project Manager at ABC Solutions**

 ## 📊 GitHub Stats